 6. Best Friend

 A best friend is the ultimate form of sisterhood or brotherhood between you and a friend.
-Take into account, you may consider someone a best friend and the feeling isn’t returned.
+It’s important to note that you may consider someone a best friend, but the feeling may not be mutual.
 Ultimately, A best friend is unique to what YOU consider a best friend.
-In my opinion, if someone is your “best friend” this conversation should be a very natural and easy one to have.
-It will help you define the relationship and move forward accordingly.
+However, having a conversation with your friend about how you feel can help clarify the relationship and set expectations.

 - they fit your criteria of a good person